Chautauqua Lake: Geography

 While the lake has a similar geologic structure (a very long, narrow valley) to the Finger Lakes in the east, it is not considered one of the Finger Lakes.
 Chautauqua Lake runs perpendicular to the westernmost of those lakes (much like an opposable thumb), lies in a different watershed, and was likely formed by a different process.

 Chautauqua Lake, at an elevation of 1308 ft above sea level, is higher than any of the Finger Lakes.
 It is also one of the highest navigable lakes in North America.
 The lake's water level is regulated by Warner Dam, with the water level lifted during the summer to allow for recreational boat use and lowered during the winter months.

-The water from the lake drains to the south, emptying first into the Chadakoin River in Jamestown, New York, before traveling east into Cassadaga Creek and Conewango Creek, south into the Allegheny River in Warren, Pennsylvania, and the Ohio River in Pittsburgh, instead of moving north into the Great Lakes.
+Instead of flowing north into the Great Lakes, the water from Chautauqua Lake drains to the south, emptying first into the Chadakoin River in Jamestown, New York, before traveling east into Cassadaga Creek and Conewango Creek, south into the Allegheny River in Warren, Pennsylvania, and the Ohio River in Pittsburgh.
 Chautauqua Creek and Little Chautauqua Creek have their headwaters near the lake, but flow north into lake Erie.
 The drainage divide was spanned by Pierre-Joseph Céloron de Blainville in his 1749 Ohio River expedition that started from Montreal, and the town of Celoron at the southern end of the lake is named for him.
 The lake's drainage area is about 180 sqmi.

 Also at the southern end of the lake is the City of Jamestown while the Village of Mayville is located at the northern end.
 Other communities located on the lake are Bemus Point, Maple Springs, Lakewood and Chautauqua, the site of the influential Chautauqua Institution founded in 1874.
 There are many other settlements located on the lake, including Fluvanna, Greenhurst, Dewittville, Stow, and Ashville Bay.